DerDanilo/proxmox-stuff/README.md

 [TOC]

+---

+## Ansible

+Small Ansible playbook and role collection for Proxmox related stuff.

 ## prox_config_backup

-** B E T A ! **
 I just wrote this script quick and dirty.
-Not tested yet!
-But it might still be of help.
+Some people use it on a daily basis (including me).

+There might be a PBS backup feature to backup PVE cluster config in the near future provided by the Proxmox team.
+But since this was only mentioned on the roadmap we still have to wait.

 ### Backup
 * Download the [script](https://raw.githubusercontent.com/DerDanilo/proxmox-stuff/master/prox_config_backup.sh)